Optimal measures for p-frame energies on spheres: Further remarks

 \section{Further remarks}

 We have many remaining questions about the $p$-frame energies, and many curiosities were brought to our attention through our numerical study.
 One immediate question concerns uniqueness of the $600$-cell as a minimizer for $\RP^3$ and $p\in(8,10)$, which we expect to hold.
 In Section \ref{sec:uniq}, we mentioned that tight designs, generally, are not unique (not even up to unitary equivalence).
-This is known to be true in particular for SIC-POVM's in $\C^3$ in \cite{szollosi}.
-It is interesting whether it is more often the case that this happens or that such configurations are isolated, as is known to be the case when $d=2$ \cite{zau99}.
+This is known to be true in particular for SIC-POVM's in $\C^3$ through the characterization of all SIC-POVM's in this dimension in \cite{szollosi}.
+It is interesting whether it is more often the case that infinite families arise or that such configurations are isolated, as is known to be the case when $d=2$ \cite{zau99}.

 An interesting observation is that some configurations minimize $p$-frame energies for a range of $p$ (the $600$-cell for example), while others, like the $p=3$ minimizer in $\RP^{7}$, do not minimize on an entire range between even integers.
 When minimizers have the same support for a range $p\in(2k-2,2k)$, it indicates that the supporting configuration has to be a weighted $k$-design.